sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ]
 ```

-You will need to configure permission in Sourcegraph as:
+Then you will need to configure permission in Sourcegraph as:

 ```
 {